How important is it to alternate between pairs of running shoes? In one word: very.

 Having different types of shoes for different types of runs may even help your mental game.
 As running coach Fraioli notes, he knows that it’s time for speed when he puts on his Adidas Adizero Adios Boost shoes.

-Research (beyond the running community) shows that it’s helpful to have associations when trying to remember things, so giving your body a visual clue of what it needs to be ready to do with different types of shoes could be very helpful and make your PR that much closer.
+Research (beyond the running community) shows that it’s helpful to have associations when trying to remember things.
+In running, giving your body a visual clue of what it needs to be ready for.
+Shoes can fill this role psychologically as well as physiologically.

 In addition, there are the more practical reasons.
 If one pair gets wet, it will take a day or two to dry, and you don’t want to be sidelined from running just because you happened to get caught in a rainstorm.